Tag: Vampire

 Self-imposed deadline approaches

 I am hoping to publish Ordo Lupus II: The Devil’s Own Dice in August.
 The cover design is under way and the result will be much simpler and cleaner than the last one.
 I have completed the final edit and I am pretty pleased with it.
-I did a double take when I realised its only got seven chapters!
+I did a double take when I realised it’s only got seven chapters!
 The book is the shortest I have written for a long time – perhaps ever, but it’s all there.
 I think it works.
 On a different note, I have joined a forum for the Stirling Aircraft Society.
 I will give then a slight boost by posting a link below.
 The other reason is to remind me where it is!
-For some reason, (dunno if its anything to do with the new sharing function whereby when you are logged in you get links relevant to your previous, and your mates, searches) some days there is a bunch of links there to it when I type ‘Short Stirling Recovery’ and then the next day there is none!
+For some reason, (dunno if it’s anything to do with the new sharing function whereby when you are logged in you get links relevant to your previous, and your mates, searches) some days there is a bunch of links there to it when I type ‘Short Stirling Recovery’ and then the next day there are none!
 I can search for hours and not find it.
 Very frustrating.
 I must be better organised.
 Also, where on earth is this trend leading.
 Will I end up being broke when I am retired but owning a rusty bit of Short Stirling fuselage?
 Stirling Aircraft Society.

 Iron II: Unknown Place, Unknown Universe